p-b-j/census-das-container/docs/INTERNAL_OVERVIEW.md

         ```Python
         return sorted(CC.SCHEMA_CROSS_JOIN_DELIM.join(sorted(re.split(CC.SCHEMA_CROSS_SPLIT_DELIM, str(q)))) for q in querynames)
         ```
-    * `das_decennial/programs/strategies/strategies.py`
-        * The query orderings should not be nested dictionaries, I'm not sure why they are all formatted this way when it breaks our code each time...
-For whatever query ordering scheme you are using, change the dictionaries so that they are just one level w/the key being the ordering number and the value being the query order.
-For example, here is the old/new format for an example ordering:
-        ```Python
-        # Old format that breaks
-        CC.L2_QUERY_ORDERING: {
-            0: {
-                0: ('total',),
-                1: ('cenrace', 'hispanic', 'votingage', 'hhinstlevels', 'hhgq', 'votingage * hispanic',
-                    'hhgq', 'hispanic * cenrace', 'votingage * cenrace', 'votingage * hispanic',
-                    'votingage * hispanic * cenrace',
-                    'detailed'),
-            },
-        }
-        # New, correct format
-        CC.L2_QUERY_ORDERING: {
-            0: ('total',),
-            1: ('cenrace', 'hispanic', 'votingage', 'hhinstlevels', 'hhgq', 'votingage * hispanic',
-                'hhgq', 'hispanic * cenrace', 'votingage * cenrace', 'votingage * hispanic',
-                'votingage * hispanic * cenrace',
-                'detailed'),
-        }
-        ```
     * `das_decennial/programs/s3cat.py`
         * Replace this file with the version in `census2020-das-e2e/s3cat.py` which allows for concatenation of files on the local disk
     * `das_decennial/programs/writer/mdf2020writer.py`